-The resource industry is intensively competitive in all of its phases, and the Company competes with many other companies possessing much greater financial and technical resources.
-Competition is particularly intense with respect to the acquisition of desirable undeveloped properties.
 The principal competitive factors in the acquisition of prospective properties include the staff and data necessary to identify and investigate such properties, and the financial resources necessary to acquire and develop the projects.
 Competition could adversely affect the Company's ability to acquire suitable prospects for exploration.